 Theatrical Romantic Silhouettes: Skirts & Dresses

-While A-line skirts are commonly recommended for flamboyant gamines, they can also work well for theatrical romantics because they have petite in our frames and our yang undercurrent.
+While A-line skirts are commonly recommended for flamboyant gamines, they can also work well for theatrical romantics due to both having petite in our frames and our yang undercurrent.
 Midi-length dresses can look so beautiful on Theatrical Romantics, especially if there is waist accommodation and added softness, such as ruffles, lace, or an asymmetric hemline.
 For length, above-the-knee skirts and dresses look best, with midi-length dresses and skirts being situational depending on the garment.
-Stay away from anything straight knee-length or floor-length, as those lengths drown a TR’s frame or look too stiff.
-Midi-length garments should have added softness and curve accommodation, such as being form-fitted, wearing a silk slip skirt with a belted waist and fitted top, or having an asymmetrical hemline with ruching or soft ruffles.
-Regardless of your personal style, you can add glamorous details such as lace to any outfit, even if it’s on the seams of the garment.
-Lace is a defying detail for theatrical romantics and perfectly encompasses a theatrical romantic.Â
+Stay away from anything straight knee-length or floor-length, as those lengths tend to drown a TR's frame or can look too stiff.
+Midi-length garments should have added softness and curve accommodation, such as being form-fitted, wearing something like a silk slip skirt with a belted waist and fitted top, or having an asymmetrical hemline with ruching or soft ruffles.
+Regardless of what personal style you have, you can add glamorous details such as lace to any outfit, even if it's on the seams of the garment.
+Lace is such a defying detail for theatrical romantics and perfectly encompasses a theatrical romantic.

 Theatrical Romantic Silhouettes: Shoes

-Shoes are an amazing element to add an extra effect if that’s what your personal style needs.
-If you want to look edgy, going against your lines and wearing a chunkier boot can look cool if it’s still moderate to your frame.
-Wearing sneakers can work and look good with a pair of harem joggers or a mini skirt, but a slender, petite silhouette will always look more cohesive than a clunky one.
-Depending on your own vibe, your shoe can pull together whatever effect you’re going for, so look for ones with a slender to moderate profile that achieve whatever style you want to pull off.Â
+Shoes are an amazing element to add an extra effect if that's what your personal style needs.
+If you want to look edgy, going against your lines and wearing a chunkier boot can look really cool as long as it's still moderate in proportion to your frame.
+Wearing sneakers such as Jordans can give off a really cool vibe and look good with a pair of harem joggers or even a mini skirt.
+Depending on your own vibe, your shoe can pull together whatever effect you're going for, so look for ones with a slender to moderate profile that achieve whatever style you want to pull off.

 Ni